GeorgeWebDevCy/gn-tsiartas-spin-to-win/README.txt

 2. Custom styling applied to the modal interface.

 == Changelog ==

+= 1.4.7 =
+* Display the localized time alongside the current date so the wheel and modal reflect the precise in-store schedule.
+* Preserve the centre logo while rebuilding wheel slices so the Tsiartas branding stays visible after spins.
+* Bumped the plugin metadata to 1.4.7 for this combined branding and scheduling update.

 = 1.4.6 =
 * Added a repeating conic overlay so adjacent wheel slices have defined highlights and shadows for better contrast.